Denver County Cultural Council

 The Denver County Cultural Council is comprised of 11 voting members.
 Three are ex-officio, representing citywide organizations, and eight are community representatives selected from interested applicants.
-The vacancy is for a 2-, 3-, or 4-year term, renewable for an additional term, up to a maximum of six years.

 DENVER COUNTY CULTURAL COUNCIL MEMBERS

-William Chan - Co-Chair
+William Chan - Chair

 Will Chan serves as the Program Administrator for Denver Public Library’s Services to New Immigrants which provides services to Denver’s immigrant, refugee, and asylee populations.
 He manages program development across eight library branch locations to engage migrants from all over the world in building Denver’s successful global community.
 With an expansive professional background working with various cultural and nonprofit institutions including the Derfner Judaica Museum of New York, the Museum of Modern Art, the Museum of Contemporary Art Denver, Shanghai Biennale, and also work in Puerto Rico with the New York Hotel Trades Council, Will has incorporated the arts throughout his career as an integration tool in working with diverse populations.
 Regardless of his role, Will is passionate in connecting information and people, focusing on an organization’s direct services, increasing institutional access, and empowering marginalized populations.
 Currently, Will serves on the Denver Asian Pacific American Commission and is an E3!
 Ambassador for the White House Initiative on Asian Americans and Pacific Islanders.

-Leah Horn - Secretary
+Leah Horn - Vice Chair

 Leah Horn serves as the director of marketing and communications and legal manager for WESTAF (The Western States Arts Federation).
 She creates and directs marketing initiatives for earned-income projects; develops communication strategies for cultural policy objectives; oversees public relations efforts and publications; manages the organization's annual cultural policy symposium, arts leadership and advocacy seminar, and related meetings; and handles legal contracts and service agreements.
 Prior to her work at WESTAF, Horn managed a Congressional campaign in Wisconsin and served as an administrator at a law firm in Arizona.
 She has worked in a number of management roles, including product development for an international sports apparel company and visual merchandising for an American multinational clothing and accessories retailer.
 Horn has served on grant panels for Colorado Creative Industries and as a reader for the NEA’s Challenge America grant program.
 She has a background in performing arts, having studied classical ballet and flute and piccolo for more than a decade.
 Horn received dual bachelor’s degrees in sociology and journalism–media studies from the University of Colorado Boulder and is currently pursuing her master’s degree in communication at the University of Colorado Denver.

-Steven Chavez - Arts & Venues Appointee and Executive Committee member
+Steven Chavez - Arts & Venues Appointee

 Steven Chavez graduated from Colorado State University and the University of Colorado School of Law.
 Chavez has practiced law for thirty-four years.
 He prosecuted violations of federal environmental laws for several years at the US Environmental Protection Agency before taking a position at the Colorado Attorney General’s Office as an Assistant Attorney General where he worked for 17 years.
 Chavez also served as a First Assistant General under then Attorney General Ken Salazar.
 Chavez left the Attorney General’s Office to become the Director of Human Resources at the Colorado Department of Transportation.
 Recently, Chavez had the opportunity to serve as the Director of Civil Rights Enforcement for the State of Colorado.
 He assisted in enforcing Colorado’s Anti-Discrimination laws for seven years.
 He served on the Lt.
 Governor’s Indian Commission and Governor’s Pay Equity Commission as Civil Rights Director.
 Chavez serves on the boards of directors of many non-profit organizations and is currently the Co-chair of the Mayor’s Latino Commission.